reinybo/Wish/README.md

 ## Future Enhancements

 In the future, there are a few features I would like to add.
 Firstly, I would like to be able to filter/sort the items by price, tag, store, etc..
 Additionally, I would like the user to input the link to the item which will trigger the other inputs to auto-populate with likely values retreived from the given link.
-I also want the user to be notified of pricedrops of items on their wishlists, and lastly, I would like their to be a space for suggesting items that the user might also like.
+I also want the user to be notified of pricedrops of items on their wishlists, and lastly, I would like to improve the mobile-browsing experience.